eon-io/eon-sdk-go/docs/AccountsAPI.md

 )

 func main() {
-	projectId := "cc4fe8ee-0c62-56f2-9fda-f27bc7753e55" // string | ID of the project.
+	projectId := "cc4fe8ee-0c62-56f2-9fda-f27bc7753e55" // string | ID of the project whose restore account you want to reconnect.
 You can get your project ID from the [API Credentials](/global-settings/api-credentials) page in your global settings. accountId := "72d29280-a0be-59df-b33c-59f9015606c3" // string | Eon-assigned ID of the restore account to reconnect.

 	configuration := openapiclient.NewConfiguration()